ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-overview.md

 * Multizone regions - Three or more zones that are independent from each other to ensure that single failure events affect only a single zone.
 Regions in the Americas include `us-south` hosted in Dallas and `us-east` hosted in Washington DC.
 For more information about all regions in Americas, Europe, and Asia Pacific, see [Multizone regions](/docs/overview?topic=overview-locations#mzr-table).
 * Single-zone regions - Single-zone regions are `kr-seo` hosted in Seoul and `in-che-1` that is hosted in Chennai and consist of a single availability zone.
 For more information, see [Single-zone regions](/docs/overview?topic=overview-locations#szr-table).
 * Data centers - More than 50 data centers exist around the world, including MON01 in Montreal, AMS02 in Amsterdam, and MEL01 Melbourne.
 For more information about all data centers, see [Data centers](/docs/overview?topic=overview-locations#data-centers).
-For more information about the data centers in which VMware Solutions can be deployed, see [IBM Cloud data center availability](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vc_planning#vc_planning-dc-availability).
+For more information about the data centers in which VMware Solutions can be deployed, see [IBM Cloud data center availability](/docs/vmwaresolutions?topic=vmwaresolutions-vc_planning#vc_planning-dc-availability).

-The focus of the {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads DR design has the following specifications:
+The focus of the {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads DR design has the following specifications.
 * A design to deliver against the two key requirements:
    * Establish an alternative site in a different multizone region for failover of workloads if a failure occurs in the primary site.
    * Failover of the workloads that meets customer’s Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO) application requirements.
 * A design that defines the recovery of the infrastructure and management components in the alternative site.
 * A design that allows flexibility in the recovery of the workloads, but does not define how the workloads are recovered.
 This approach allows maximum flexibility to meet customer’s RTO/RPO application requirements.